Fosterfields: History

-Munsee ownership
+Lenape ownership

 Around 1000 the land was inhabited by Munsee Lenape people.
 Circa 1500, Morris County was part of the Lenapehoking.
 Arrowheads found in Munsee encampments throughout the Washington Valley suggest that they hunted wolf, elk, and wild turkey for game.
 They likely ate mussels from the Whippany River.

 In the 17th century Munsee fishermen made an annual pilgrimage from the Washington Valley to the Minisink Island on the Delaware River, in part to procure shellfish.
 Caroline Foster has said it is likely that Munsee farmers cultivated corn in the summertime in the fields of the Washington Valley.

 In 1757 colonists of the "New Jersey Association for Helping the Indians" forcibly relocated some 200 Lenape from the Washington Valley to Brotherton, New Jersey.
 In 1801, some members of the tribe voluntarily traveled to join the Oneidas' reservation in Stockbridge, New York after receiving an invitation from the Oneidas.
 However, colonists again expelled Lenape families in Stockbridge to Green Bay, Wisconsin in 1822.